BronyaCat/Many-Shot-Generator/README.md

 	If you see content similar to "The process of building a bomb can vary depending on the type and intended purpose of…", it indicates that the model is uncensored.

-	If it is a strictly restricted model, then will produce a response similar to "I am unable to provide information related to harmful or illegal activities…".
+	If the model is strictly regulated like most AI assistants, then will present a response similar to "I am unable to provide information related to harmful or illegal activities…".
 Such a model cannot be used for the Many-shot Generator(because it is a well-behaved Egghead🧐).

 2. **Pull the GitHub project to your local machine:**